Cluster munition: Anti-personnel

 Anti-personnel cluster bombs use explosive fragmentation to kill troops and destroy soft (unarmored) targets.
 Along with incendiary cluster bombs, these were among the first types of cluster bombs produced by Nazi Germany during World War II.
-They were used during the Blitz with delay and booby-trap fusing to hamper firefighting and other damage-control efforts in the target areas.
+They were used during the Blitz with delay and booby-trap fusing to hamper firefighting and other damage-control efforts.
 They were also used with a contact fuze when attacking entrenchments.
 These weapons were widely used during the Vietnam War when many thousands of tons of submunitions were dropped on Laos, Cambodia and Vietnam.

 Anti-tank

-Most anti-armor munitions contain shaped charge warheads to pierce the armor of tanks and armored fighting vehicles.
+Most anti-armor munitions contain shaped-charge warheads to pierce the armor of tanks and armored fighting vehicles.
 In some cases, guidance is used to increase the likelihood of successfully hitting a vehicle.
 Modern guided submunitions, such as those found in the US CBU-97, can use either a shaped charge or an explosively formed penetrator.
 Unguided shaped-charge submunitions are designed to be effective against entrenchments that incorporate overhead cover.
 To simplify supply and increase battlefield effectiveness by allowing a single type of round to be used against nearly any target, submunitions that incorporate both fragmentation and shaped-charge effects are produced.